earthly/earthly/docs/earthfile/earthfile.md

 New features start off as experimental, which is why they are disabled by default.
 Once a feature reaches maturity, it will be enabled by default under a new version number.

-All features are described in [a corresponding table](./features.md).
+All features are described in [the version-specific features reference](./features.md).

 ## GIT CLONE